1MostafaAyman1/Network-of-a-company-with-Two-Branches/README.md

 9-DHCP snooping

+10-ACL(Access control lists)

-10-HSRP protocol
+11-HSRP protocol

-11-DHCP service on (routers and servers "Relay agent")
+12-DHCP service on (routers and servers "Relay agent")

-12-NTP service on (Routers and servers)
+13-NTP service on (Routers and servers)

-13-Syslog server (using MD5 hashing)
+14-Syslog server (using MD5 hashing)

-14-DNS server
+15-DNS server

-15-AAA server
+16-AAA server

-16-HTTP server
+17-HTTP server

-17-NAT PAT
+18-NAT PAT

-18-CDP
+19-CDP

-19-Static routing
+20-Static routing

-20-OSPF routing
+21-OSPF routing

 #Note: you have to fast forward the time first till 2:00 so network devices are connected